arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 ---

-## Use the partition scheme for Arduino PLC IDE
+## Use the partition scheme for Arduino PLC IDE (Legacy)

-This partition scheme is compatible with Arduino PLC IDE 1.1.0.
-The partitioning process depends on your device:
+This partition scheme is for Portenta Machine Control users that want to use the board with Arduino PLC IDE.

-### Arduino Opta

-If you are using an **Arduino Opta** (Lite, RS485, or WiFi), you can use the same procedure as the [default partition scheme](#use-the-default-partition-scheme).

-Follow the steps in [Use the default partition scheme](#use-the-default-partition-scheme) and ensure you type **"Y"** for all four confirmation prompts in the Serial Monitor (including the prompt for LittleFS).

 ### Portenta Machine Control